akosbalasko/yarle/README.md

 ## Limitations of converting notes to Tana
 <div id="tana_limitations"><div>

-Currently Yarle (or any other converter), cannot convert images into Tana Internal Format, and the tables in Evernote will be converted as plain text.
+Currently Yarle (or any other converter), cannot convert images into Tana Internal Format.
+Moreover Yarle converts Evernote tables to Tana as plain text.

 Once Tana Internal Format supports these features, we are glad to fill these gaps in the conversion.